 Program your thermostat

-How it works: A programmable thermostat can automatically change the temperature of your home to an energy-saving level when you are away from home or sleeping.
+A programmable thermostat can automatically change the temperature of your home to an energy-saving level when you are away from home or sleeping.
 Once you program the device, the temperature will automatically return to your chosen comfort level at the scheduled times — you can set it and forget it.
 You choose the temperature settings and schedule that are right for you.
+Step by step:

 - Choose a thermostat that works for you.
 The most useful thermostat will be the one that is easiest to use.
 Get recommendations from those you trust, and if you can, try some out before you buy.
 Also, make sure that the thermostat will work with your heating and cooling systems.